Dolasetron

 Dolasetron (trade name Anzemet) is a serotonin 5-HT3 receptor antagonist used to treat nausea and vomiting following chemotherapy.
 Its main effect is to reduce the activity of the vagus nerve, which is a nerve that activates the vomiting center in the medulla oblongata.
 It does not have much antiemetic effect when symptoms are due to motion sickness.
 This drug does not have any effect on dopamine receptors or muscarinic receptors.

 Dolasetron breaks down slowly, staying in the body for a long time.
 One dose is usually administered once or twice daily and lasts 4 to 9 hours.
 This drug is removed from the body by the liver and kidneys.

 It was patented in 1986 and approved for medical use in 2002.
-It is on the World Health Organization's List of Essential Medicines.
+Dolasetron is a therapeutic alternative on the World Health Organization's List of Essential Medicines.